Song of the Week

 Notice that the highest melody note in Cripple Creek (which the A-Part starts with) is nearly an octave and a half higher than the lowest melody note.
 This is common for fiddle tune melodies, but uncommon for songs sung by Bluegrass singers, for which the interval between the lowest melody note and the highest melody note is rarely wider than an octave plus a whole step (e.g., Bury Me Beneath The Willow: the lowest note being an E and the highest note being an F# - a difference of an octave plus a whole step - when sung in the key of A. or, the lowest note being a D and the highest note being an E when sung in the key of G).

-Observe that the melody for the last half of the B-Part of Cripple Creek is the same as the melody for the last half of the B-Part.
+Observe that the melody for the last half of the B-Part of Cripple Creek is the same as the melody for the last half of the A-Part.
 So, there are only six, rather than eight, measures to learn and memorize.

-Concerning the melody sheets attached here: Each sheet has two versions of Cripple Creek on it.
+Concerning the melody sheets provided here: Each sheet has two versions of Cripple Creek on it.
 The version at the top of the page is the melody as I would hum or sing it.
 (This is only one of many possible interpretations of the basic melody of Cripple Creek.)
 With the exception of the banjo tab sheet, the version at the bottom of each page is a more elaborate interpretation of the melody of Cripple Creek, and makes for more interesting breaks on fiddle, mandolin and guitar.
 When playing guitar or mandolin breaks for Cripple Creek at the jam, I often play something very similar to this.

 But, just as often I will play a break that is somewhere about halfway between the basic version of the melody and the more elaborate version of the melody.
 So, if you find that the version at the bottom of the page is too difficult for you to play at the faster speeds that Cripple Creek is sometimes played at the jam, you might wish to take this approach.
 By doing this, you can come up with many different ways to play a break for Cripple Creek, and this also makes the tune more interesting when all your breaks on a song don't sound exactly the same as each other.

-(Note: Instead of writing first and second endings for the A and B Parts of second version of Cripple Creek on each page, I wrote the last measure of each part as an incomplete measure.
+(Note: Instead of writing first and second endings for the A and B Parts of the second version of Cripple Creek on each page, I wrote the last measure of each part as an incomplete measure.
 This measure is completed by the short pickup measure found at the beginning of whichever part one is going to play next.)

 When playing successive eighth notes on the guitar and mandolin with a flatpick, be sure to make use of alternate picking: for each pair of eighth notes, play the first note in the pair with a downstroke, and the second note in the pair with an upstroke.
 Dividing the measures into eight equal sections: 1e&a2e&a, the downstrokes belong on the 1's, the 2's and the &'s, and the upstrokes belong on the e's and the a's.